chris-canipe/attributarchy/README.md

 **You do this:**

-1. Configure a hierarchy (or hierarchies, eventually) of attributes
+1. Configure a hierarchy (or hierarchies) of attributes
 1. Create partials for each attribute
 1. Feed this duo some data